gamesmiths-guild/forge-godot/README.md

 ## Contributing

 This project is not currently accepting contributions as it's still in early development.
-However, if you're interested in contributing or have suggestions, feel free to reach out via GitHub issues.
+However, if you're interested in contributing or have suggestions, feel free to reach out via GitHub issues or discussions.

 ## License